What are SKU, UPC, EAN Codes and How to Create Them

 4. Fonts and Characters

-Beware of confusing characters, or homoglyphs – O and 0, I and l, etc. It might sound trivial, but the font you use to print your codes play an important part in making sure that the reader is not confused.
+Beware of confusing characters, or homoglyphs (characters that look similar) – O and 0 (zero), I (for Icecream) and l (for leopard), etc. It might sound trivial, but the font you use to print your codes play an important part in making sure that the reader is not confused.
 Our advice is to use bold, serif fonts that clearly define most characters without confusion.
 Try not to use symbols in your SKU codes.
 Even though it might seem like a good idea to use the ‘/’ to create breaks within your code, you don’t want Excel auto formatting the numbers, confusing them with a date.
 Other characters like $ and @ are too confusing and cause formatting errors all the time.

 Use an inventory management system to store and track your SKU codes.
 It’s just a better way of doing things.
 Most of your work becomes automated, your tasks are simplified and your formats are saved and notated for future reference.
 As compared to storing your codes on Excel files, which are prone to corruption, damage and confusion, inventory management systems give you a cleaner, more efficient perspective at the state of your warehouse.